MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 The Workflow calendar shows which days are work days and which are non-work days.
-The Workflow system will count only the work days when calculating a step’s due date.
+The Workflow system will count only the work days when calculating a step's due date.
 The Workflow calendar uses the date and time values from server that has Microsoft Dynamics GP installed.
 Work days are typical work days and times for the company.
-A task’s due date is calculated using the time limit specified for workflow steps and the work days and times entered in the Workflow Calendar window.
+A task's due date is calculated using the time limit specified for workflow steps and the work days and times entered in the Workflow Calendar window.
 The Workflow calendar uses the date and time values from server that has Microsoft Dynamics GP installed.